FilipNest/filter/readme.md

 * `@@userid` is like mentions but only users with that user id will be able to see the message.
 Private messaging.

 All special filters can also be preceded by a `!` to negate the filter.

+## JSON feed of messages

+Add `?format=json` to a Filters url to get messages in JSON format.

 ## Deploying Filters yourself